Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 About IPUMS MICS

-This research will analyze the IPUMS MICS Round 6.
+This research analyzes the IPUMS MICS Round 6.
 IPUMS MICS harmonizes Multiple Indicator Cluster Surveys (MICS) allowing comparative studies through consistent coding of variables.

 The primary data for Study 1 and Study 2 come from a cross-sectional, nationally representative survey of Costa Rican households, with women aged 15-49 (n=8217 women).
 Interviews were conducted from March to May 2018 by Instituto Nacional de Estadísticas y Censos (INEC), under the design guidance of the United Nations Children’s Fund (UNICEF) (Bolgrien et al. 2024; National Institute of Statistics and Censuses and UNICEF 2018).

 MICS employs a two-stage stratified sampling method to ensure broad demographic representation.
-Initially, geographic areas within Costa Rica are classified into urban and rural strata, from which clusters are randomly selected based on enumeration areas from the most recent censuses.
-Subsequently, households within each cluster are systematically chosen for inclusion in the survey.
+Initially, geographic areas within Costa Rica were classified into urban and rural strata, from which clusters were randomly selected based on enumeration areas from the most recent censuses.
+Subsequently, households within each cluster were systematically chosen for inclusion in the survey.
 (UNICEF 2019).

 For the women’s survey, all women aged 15-49 residing in the selected households as of the night before the survey were eligible for inclusion.
 Participants were informed about the survey’s scope and that their participation, requiring approximately 25 minutes, was voluntary and based on informed consent.
-Interviews take place in person, verbally, and the interviewer records responses on a digital tablet.
+Interviews took place in person, verbally, and the interviewer recorded responses on a digital tablet.

 MICS surveys typically have sufficient sample sizes to produce representative data at both the national and subnational levels, including distinctions between urban and rural settings.
 The main objective of MICS is to generate actionable data on critical well-being indicators for women and children to inform policies and programs.